ttvand/ttvand.github.io/_posts/2016-12-30-Second place in the Santander product Recommendation Kaggle competition.md

 ## <a name="Ensembling"><a> Ensembling
+I submitted two ensembles: one using my last 26 submissions where the weighted probability was calculated and where the weights were calculated based on the correlation with the other submissions and the public leaderboard score.
+The second ensemble consisted of a manual selection of 4 of these 26 submissions that were again selected and weighted using their correlation with other submissions and public leaderboard feedback.
 Add graph of public LB versus mean correlation Probability vs rank averaging.
 Wish I had started earlier